 These would be their last Douglas planes until the DC-9's.
 Thanks - it looks

 great!
-Requires the PAA
+Texture Fix.
+Requires the FS2004

-base file.
+Version.
 Last updated on 1/19/06.
-FS-Berlin

 FS2004 British Commonwealth Pacific Airlines DC-4.
 The DC-4 inaugurated